samyakpadwekar/Java_backend/Spring boot/Readme.md

     //...
 }
 ```
-- In the relational databases, we have only unidirectional relations (defined as foreign keys).
+- In relational databases, we typically have unidirectional relations through foreign keys.
-- ORM engine gives us more flexibility by providing bi-directional ones.
-- For the latter, we should always keep in mind the limitations of the database side.Thus, when we define a bi-directional association, we should know which side of it is the "owning" one.
-- An association's "owning" side is responsible for keeping the reference.The corresponding table will have the reference column and foreign key constraint.
+- However, ORM engines like JPA provide bi-directional relations for more flexibility.
+- When defining bi-directional associations, it's crucial to identify the "owning" side, responsible for maintaining the reference in the corresponding table.
-- The "owning" side reference must be populated.
-Otherwise, the association will not be stored.
+- The owning side must populate the reference for the association to be stored properly.
-- For the example above, if we add a Post instance to the User,posts collection and save the User entity, the association won't be saved.
-But if we assign the Post.user field, everything will be OK.(as Poat is the owning side)
+- For instance, if we add a Post instance to the posts set collection and save the User entity, the association won't be saved unless we also assign the user field to Post entity(since Post is the owning side).

 NOTE: To quickly figure out which side is the "owning" one, just look at the annotation on the reference field. \
 If there is the *mappedBy* attribute – this is the inverse side of the association; otherwise – the owning one.

 ### Q. Entity ID, what is it?
-- According to the JPA specification, Entity is a Java class that meets the following requirements:
-1. Annotated with @Entity annotation;
-2. Has no-args constructor;
-3. Is not final;
-4. Has an ID field (or fields).
-- As you can see, ID is required.The reason is simple - ORM engines use the ID to identify each entity instance stored in the database uniquely.
-- In 99% of cases, IDs are generated.
-To avoid issues with uniqueness, it is important to choose the right way to generate an ID.
-- We can use a client- or database-generation ID strategy.
-Which, in its turn, are divided into several more sub-strategies.
-- When choosing ID type and generation strategy, the rule of thumb is: for the single DB instance, and monolithic application, the server-side ID generation using sequence is the best choice in most cases.
-- If we have microservice architecture and distributed databases, it is better to use UUIDs generated on the client.
-- In some cases, we can use composite IDs consisting of several attributes.
-- One of these attributes is often a reference to another entity.
-- Composite keys are common, especially when we build an application over the existing database.
+- An entity ID in JPA is a unique identifier assigned to each instance of an entity class, allowing ORM engines to distinguish entities in the database.
+- IDs are crucial for data management.
+They're often generated automatically to ensure uniqueness.
+Different strategies like client- or database-generation can be employed.

 ### Q. What does the hbm2ddl.auto/ddl-auto property stand for?
-- In fact, it is a single property, but it has two names.
-The first one – hibernate.hbm2ddl.auto is used by "pure" Hibernate, while the second one – spring.jpa.hibernate.ddl-auto is a Spring wrapper over the first one.
-- This property instructs ORM on what to do with the database schema.
+- The hbm2ddl.auto or ddl-auto property configures how Hibernate manages the database schema.
-- There are five possible values for it:
+- Five options: create, create-drop, update, validate, none.
+- Use validate for production, create/create-drop for testing.

+### Q. Use of each option of hbm2ddl.auto/ddl-auto property?
-1. create – first, Hibernate will drop the database tables mapped to the entities.
-Then, it will generate and execute a DDL to create a DB schema that complies with the JPA model.
+1. *create*: Hibernate drops existing tables, then generates and executes DDL to create a schema matching the JPA model.
-2. create-drop – will do the same as the previous one, but Hibernate will drop the database tables mapped to the entities after the application shuts down.
+2. *create-drop*: Similar to 'create', but tables are dropped when the application shuts down.
-3. update – Hibernate will generate DDL scripts only for new tables/columns in this mode.
-Even though the value is called update, it does not create scripts to change or drop existing columns.
+3. *update*: Generates DDL only for new tables/columns; does not modify or drop existing columns.
-4. validate – in this mode, Hibernate will not generate any DDL statements and won't touch your database.
-It will only check for full compliance of your JPA model with the database.
-5. none – will do nothing.
-- Indeed, all you need to know about the ddl-auto property is that it's not a good idea to use any of the above values except validate on the production stand.
-- For testing, create/create-drop may be an OK choice.
-- And if you don't want to re-fill the database every time while testing, you can use the update option.
-- For better development experience, prefer specialized solutions to manage database changes like Liquibase or Flyway.
-Even simple .sql files written by hand or automatically generated by the JPA Buddy in conjunction with spring.sql.init.mode would do better because you:
-1. have complete control over the DDL before its execution;
-2. can set up proper Java to Database types mapping;
-3. have no issues using the attribute converters and Hibernate types.
+4. *validate*: Hibernate checks JPA model against the database for compliance without making any changes.
+5. *none*: Hibernate takes no action regarding schema management.

 ### Q. Ways to fetch data from the database using JPA?
 a. *JPQL*